Proposed Groundwater Prohibition Area

 The EPA advised residents and property owners with bores or groundwater wells not to use the bore water (groundwater) until further notice.
 Mains (tap) water and rainwater tanks are not affected.
 This advice remains in place.

 The chemicals identified in the groundwater are petroleum hydrocarbons, perchloroethene or tetrachloroethene (PCE), trichloroethene (TCE) and dichloroethene (DCE).

 Environmental consultants Fyfe Pty Ltd were engaged by the EPA in 2014 to investigate soil vapour and the level of TCE in the air within the assessment area.
 Their latest report to the EPA on 8 April 2016, predicted all of the 420 properties in the assessment area were at the 'safe’ level within the indoor air level response range for TCE.
 Of the 420 properties in the Glenelg East assessment area, there were 45 with very low predicted concentrations of less than 2 µg/m3 of TCE and the remainder of homes had predicted concentrations for indoor, lower than detection.

-During March 2017, the EPA is installing additional groundwater wells and soil vapour bores, to delineate the groundwater and soil vapour plumes.
-This is to monitor the progress of the contamination and also to determine if detection in the western part of the area is related to this former dry cleaning site or if it is a separate source.
-The area is being increased slightly in the south western corner to include an approximate 25 additional properties (please see map overleaf).
+During March 2017, the EPA installed additional groundwater wells and soil vapour bores, to delineate the groundwater and soil vapour plumes.
+This was to monitor the progress of the contamination and also to determine if detection in the western part of the area is related to this former dry cleaning site or if it is a separate source.
+The assessment area has increased slightly in the south western corner to include an approximate 25 additional properties.